MIGG-NTU/academic/content/authors/kaiwang/_index.md

 ---
 # Display name
-title: Shucheng Wu
+title: Kai Wang

 # Username (this should match the folder name)
 authors:
-- shuchengwu
+- kaiwang

 # Is this the primary user of the site?
 superuser: false